Car Brakes 101- Learn All you need to Know

 - ABS (Most Modern Cars)

-This is a hydraulic cylinder, which takes brake fluid in from a reservoir mounted to it.
+This is a hydraulic car brake master cylinder, which takes brake fluid in from a reservoir mounted to it by applying pressure to your vehicle’s brake pedal.

 The system is made up of 3 main components namely: